Mark Brunell: College career

-Brunell signed with the University of Washington out of high school in 1988, a highly touted recruiting class that included future NFL players Lincoln Kennedy and Steve Emtman.
+Brunell signed with the University of Washington out of high school in 1988, joining a highly touted recruiting class that included future fellow NFL players Lincoln Kennedy and Steve Emtman.

 Brunell saw his first action in his redshirt freshman year, and took over the starting duties in his sophomore season in 1990.
 Brunell's abilities as a run-pass combo quarterback flashed potential from his first start.
-In his third start, Brunell led the Huskies in a 31-0 romp over a highly ranked USC team, which established the Huskies of the early 1990s as a potential force in Pac-10 football.
-While Brunell continued to develop throughout his first season as a starter the Huskies climbed in the rankings.
-An early season loss to the eventual national champion Colorado and late season 25-22 loss to UCLA were the only setbacks for what, by season's end, was a dominant Husky team.
-With the Huskies crowned Pac-10 champions, Brunell played his best game yet in the Rose Bowl and was named the game's MVP as Washington coasted to a 46–34 win over Big Ten Conference Champion Iowa.
+In his third start, Brunell led the Huskies in a 31–0 romp over a highly ranked USC team, which established the Huskies of the early 1990s as a potential force in Pac-10 football.
+While Brunell continued to develop throughout his first season as a starter, the Huskies climbed in the rankings.
+An early-season loss to the eventual national champion Colorado and a late-season 25–22 loss to UCLA were the only setbacks for what, by season's end, was a dominant Husky team.
+With the Huskies crowned Pac-10 champions, Brunell played his best game yet in the Rose Bowl and was named the game's MVP as Washington coasted to a 46–34 win over Big Ten Conference champion Iowa.
 After building a 39–14 lead after three quarters, Washington heavily substituted with reserves; the Hawkeyes scored twenty points in the fourth quarter.